-Just as the venue and location is important when choosing a wedding date, the same applies to your wedding colors.
+Just as the venue and location are important when choosing a wedding date, the same applies to your wedding colors.
 When deciding or choosing a color combination, it’s important that you consider the reception venue’s color, carpet or rug, and furniture or better still, choose a reception space without decor or color.

 Choose Your Theme

 The color you pick should depend on the mood you are trying to create.
 So think about this as you pick your wedding colors.
 Do you want a high-energy party?
 A juicy romantic affair?
-An island themed event?
+An island-themed event?

-The way you mix and match colors can, and would set off different moods.
+The way you mix and match colors can and would set off different moods.
 For example, a vibrant golden yellow mixed with chocolate brown is perfect for a wedding colour.
 As another example, mild lavender paired with beige gives a color scheme that’s formal enough for a church or court setting.

-I am always excited to see brides stepping out of the box and adding colors to their wedding gown.
+I am always excited to see brides stepping out of the box and adding colors to their wedding gowns.
 Your gown doesn’t have to be solid white.
 Your wedding bouquet too can be very colourful.
 Your groom could also wear a colourful jacket.
 It is not necessary he wears white or brown.

-Typically, the groom and the groomsmen wear colored ties or cufflinks amongst others but color will be most prominently displayed throughout the day in the bridesmaid dresses.
+Typically, the groom and the groomsmen wear colored ties or cufflinks amongst others but the colour will be most prominently displayed throughout the day in the bridesmaid dresses.
 Mixing and matching dresses in varying shades — pink or orange, or pale green and yellow — can sometimes make a colour statement stronger than ever.